Aidan-B-Kennedy/Data-Science-Portfolio/Marketing Mix Modeling/README.md

 High mROAS: TV (16.40), insert (9.35), radio (7.00), online display (6.58)
 Marginal ROAS indicates the future potential of the channel, how much sales will the next $1 spend on this channel bring.
 The idea of budget optimization is moving money from low mROAS channels to high mROAS channels.
 ![media channels roas mroas plot](https://tva1.sinaimg.cn/large/0081Kckwly1gl7xrzbo4bj30ys0hd3zj.jpg)
+Since TV, insert, radio, insert yield high mROAS, SEM has a low mROAS, part of SEM budget will be reallocated to TV, insert, radio, insert.

 Note: trivial channels: newspaper, digital audio, digital video, social (spending/impression too small to be qualified, so that their results are not trustworthy).